JFamo/JFamo/README.md

 # About Me

 I am a full stack software developer who has both led and worked on Agile development teams.
-I am pursuing my master's in Computer Science at the Pennsylvania State University.
+I am pursuing my Master's in Computer Science at the Pennsylvania State University.

 ### What I'm Working On

 * Natural Language Processing and Optical Character Recognition of high school student transcripts for the Nittany AI Alliance
-* Developing a bootloader and kernel in C & Assembly for an advanced Operating Systems course
+* Developing a bootloader and kernel in C & Assembly for a Special Topics - Operating Systems course
-* Building a robust queueing simulator in C++ for a Performance Evaluation course
+* Training a Transformer to predict branch coverage given some input seed for fuzzing
-* Completing the [SEED Labs](https://seedsecuritylabs.org/labs.html) for a Computing Security course
+* Implementing a cross-platform object detection suite using YOLO models for Augmentative and Alternative Communication uses

 ### Some Cool Stuff